DataDog/dd-sdk-android/docs/mobile_data_collected.md

 ## Direct Boot mode support

-If your application supports [Direct Boot mode][7], please note that data captured before the device is unlocked won't be captured, since the Credential encrypted storage won't be available yet.
+If your application supports [Direct Boot mode][7], note that data captured before the device is unlocked won't be captured, since the credential encrypted storage won't be available yet.

 ## Further Reading